simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 ### Step 5
 At this point, you have choices as to how you want to work with your merged data.
 I am still unable to separate the unique LCC and LCSH retrieved and extracted from the WorldCat XML.
-A colleague in my library was able to achieve this with python which I am not going to share because it is not my work and evidently not easy when I wanted to share something an average subject librarian could do themselves.
+A colleague in my library was able to achieve this with python which I am not going to share because it is not my work and evidently not easy to achieve by the average non-coding library worker.

 I did want to separate each LCC and LCSH from the cell in which they are combined.
 This is what I did:
 1. In the dropdown arrow for the LCCall column, choose Edit Column --> Split into Several Columns